yuvger03/Book-Scrabble-Project/README.md

 # Book Scrabble Project
 Link to github-https://github.com/yuvger03/clientSide

-Link for the presentation of Desktop App and flow explanation: https://www.youtube.com/watch?v=-eFkwDPo5Oc

 A Desktop app which simulates a Book Scrabble game played by a host and up to three guests.

 ### Collaborators